-Arson, Murder, and Jaywalking: Ratbeard had once played a prank on his crew to knock them out, but someone had switched out the Knockout Drops with Poison.
-Upon finding out it was Captain Fowl in his second promotion, Ratbeard will say, "Fowl!
+Arson, Murder, and Jaywalking: Ratbeard accidentally killed his crew when someone had switched out the Knockout Drops with Poison.
+Upon finding out it was Captain Fowl to blame in his second promotion, he will say, "Fowl!
 He took me leg, killed me father, burned me house, an' stole me parrot."

 Bears Are Bad News: One of the species from Grizzleheim.
 However, they have tried to remain neutral in the wars.

 Big Bad: Kane, the first and leader of the clockworks.

 Born Lucky / Born Unlucky: Boochbeard has almost Rincewind type luck since he is almost always thwarted in his plans but he always escapes to try again another day.
 He also has way of always being present when important events happen.